nojusus/ctflearn/taking_ls.md

 ```bash
 cat ThePassword.txt
 ```
 that reveals the password "Im The Flag".
-Entering this password for the "The Flag.pdf" file, the flag is revealed to be "ABCTF{T3Rmin4l_is_C00l}".
+Entering this password for the "The Flag.pdf" file, the flag is revealed.